Mayor Michael Bloomberg usually got his way while running this city.

 Bruce Berg, a political science professor at Fordham University, said Bloomberg never let his policy setbacks jam up his vision for New York.

-"I don't think he was affected, his administration was affected, by the failures," Berg said.
-"They had other items on the agenda and when they lost something, they just said 'next.' "
+“I don't think he was affected, his administration was affected, by the failures,” Berg said.
+“They had other items of the agenda and when they lost something they just said ‘next.’”

-The mayor's willingness to "take on any challenge, and fearless approach, has led to a few swing-and-misses, but it's also led to unmatched successes," Bloomberg spokesman Kamran Mumtaz said.
+The mayor’s willingness to “take on any challenge, and fearless approach, has led to a few swing and misses, but it’s also led to unmatched successes,” Mumtaz said.

 West Side Stadium

-Bloomberg's effort to develop the industrial land on Manhattan's far West Side into a residential and commercial neighborhood included a new football stadium for the Jets.
-The stadium was also a key part of the city's effort in 2005 to attract the 2012 Olympics.
-Ultimately, state legislative leaders sacked the idea.
+Bloomberg’s effort to develop the industrial land on Manhattan’s Far West Side into a bright residential and commercial neighborhood included a new football stadium for the Jets.
+The stadium was also a key part of the city’s effort in 2005 to attract the 2012 Olympics.
+Ultimately, state legislative leaders sacked the stadium proposal.